cha2ranga/powerstore-csm-resiliency/README.md

-This README document provides instructions on setting up a RKE2 kubernetes cluster and integrate with Dell PowerStore CSI and CSM resiliency for persistent storage.
+This README will guide you on how to set up an RKE2 Kubernetes cluster and connect it with Dell PowerStore CSI and CSM resiliency for persistent storage.

 RKE2 Installation [@RKE2 Installation Guide](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-cluster-setup/rke2-for-rancher)